geoserver/geoserver/doc/en/user/source/services/wms/webadmin.rst

 In this section is possible to define a title and an abstract for the root layer in the WMS capabilities.
 When these are left empty the WMS service title and abstract are used.

-It is also possible to set a flag to **Remove Root Layer when not needed**, that will not include the root layer in capabilities, when there is a single top level Layer element included in the capabilities.
+It is also possible to set the flag **Always include Root Layer in capabilities**.
+This is checked by default, but can be unset so that the root layer is included in capabilities only when there is NOT already a single top level Layer element.
-This allows compatibility with some WMS clients that are not happy with the two or more Layer tree levels.
-The default setting here can be overridden at the layer or request level.
+This can be useful to allow compatibility with some WMS clients that are not happy with the two or more Layer tree levels.
+This default setting can be overridden at the layer or request level.

 Raster Rendering Options
 ------------------------